Who won the last 24 hours in the presidential race? - The Boston Globe

-Through the Iowa caucuses and the Feb.
+Through the end of the Iowa Caucuses (whenever that will be) and the Feb.
 11 New Hampshire primary, I’ll offer my analysis while on the ground in those two states about who won the last 24 hours in the 2020 presidential contest.
 It’s crunch time, and every day in the primary race really matters.
 Many voters are finally tuning in, and history is filled with examples of how one late move made the difference.
 Some winners in this feature will be obvious, others will be contrarian, and sometimes the victor of the last 24 hours might not be a presidential candidate at all. — James Pindell

 Advertisement